rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 systemctl restart mariadb
 ```

 Now gain access to mariadb as the root user.
-Remember to use the password that you created when folloing the "Securing mariadb-server" section that you performed above:
+Remember to use the password that you created when following the "Securing mariadb-server" section that you performed above:

 ```